 critically analyse primary texts across a range of philosophical topics in medieval philosophy;

 formulate philosophical reflectons and articulate well-reasoned positions on the questions covered in the course in writing, and in-class discussions.

 Class attendance is required.

 The final mark for the course is established by determining the weighted average of the midterm and final examinations and the weekly essays (see above).

-The resit consists a written exam, covering the entirety of the course material.
-No separate resits will be offered for the mid-term or final tests.
-The mark for the resit will replace all previously earned marks for partial results.
+The resit consists of a written exam, covering the entirety of the course material.
+The mark for the resit will replace all previously earned marks for partial examinations (80%).

 The grade for the weekly essays remains in place.
-Satisfactory completion of practical assignments is a prerequisite for taking the resit.
+Satisfactory completion of the weekly essays is a prerequisite for taking the resit.